cloudstateio/dart-support/docs/src/main/paradox/gettingstarted.md

 You will need to create a folder to store the .proto definition files for your project.
 Create a folder called `protos` at the root of your project.

-So, if you were to build the example shopping cart application shown earlier in @ref:[gRPC descriptors](../../features/grpc.md) and assuming you created a project called shopping_cart, you could simply paste that protobuf into `shopping_cart/protos/shoppingcart.proto`.
+So, if you were to build the example shopping cart application shown earlier in @extref:[gRPC descriptors](cloudstate:user/features/grpc.html) and assuming you created a project called shopping_cart, you could simply paste that protobuf into `shopping_cart/protos/shoppingcart.proto`.

 Now run `protoc` in the root folder of your project to generate Dart files: